Who is Jay-Z?

 Rapper Jay-Z was born Shawn Corey Carter on December 4, 1969, in Brooklyn, New York.
 "He was the last of my four children," Jay-Z's mother, Gloria Carter, later recalled, "the only one who didn't give me any pain when I gave birth to him, and that's how I knew he was a special child."
 His father, Adnes Reeves, left the family when Jay-Z was only 11 years old.
 The young rapper was raised by his mother in Brooklyn's drug-infested Marcy Projects.

-During a rough adolescence, detailed in many of his autobiographical songs, Shawn Carter dealt drugs and flirted with gun violence.
-He attended multiple high schools, including George Westinghouse Career and Technical Education High School in downtown Brooklyn, where he was a classmate of the soon-to-be-martyred rap legend Notorious B.I.G.
+During a rough adolescence, detailed in many of his autobiographical songs, Carter dealt drugs and flirted with gun violence.
+He attended multiple high schools, including George Westinghouse Career and Technical Education High School in downtown Brooklyn, where he was a classmate of the rap legend Notorious B.I.G.
 As Jay-Z later recalled in one of his songs ("December 4th"): "I went to school, got good grades, could behave when I wanted/But I had demons deep inside that would raise when confronted."

-Rise to Hop-Hop Fame
+Rise to Hip-Hop Fame

 Even with a stage name, Jay-Z remained relatively anonymous until he and two friends, Damon Dash and Kareem Burke, founded their own record label, Roc-a-Fella Records, in 1996.
 In June of that year, Jay-Z released his debut album, Reasonable Doubt.
 Although the record only reached No. 23 on the Billboard 200, it is now considered a classic hip-hop album, including songs such as "Can't Knock the Hustle," featuring Mary J. Blige, and "Brooklyn's Finest," a collaboration with Notorious B.I.G.
 Reasonable Doubt established Jay-Z as an emerging star in hip-hop.

 Two years later, Jay-Z achieved even broader success with the 1998 album Vol. 2 ...
 Hard Knock Life.
 The title track, which famously sampled its chorus from the Broadway musical Annie, became Jay-Z's most popular single to date.
-He scored a Grammy win for Vol. 2 and another nomination for "Hard Knock Life," marking the beginning of a fruitful period in which Jay-Z would become the biggest name in hip-hop.
+He scored a Grammy win for Vol. 2 and another nomination for "Hard Knock Life," marking the beginning of a fruitful period in which Jay-Z would become one of the biggest names in hip-hop.

 During those years, the rapper released a slew of No. 1 albums and hit singles.
 His most popular songs from this period include "Big Pimpin'," "I Just Wanna Love U," "Izzo (H.O.V.A.)" and "03 Bonnie & Clyde," a duet with future bride Beyoncé Knowles.
 Jay-Z's most acclaimed album of this period was The Blueprint (2001), which would later pop up on several music critics' lists of the best albums of the decade.